Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-We will check if this `grad` member is defined (it is in-complete initialized!), if it is not, we will just use the memory of
+We will check if this `grad` member is defined (it is incomplete initialized!), if it is not, we will just use the memory of
-this gradient, or we add it to current gradient, just like PyTorch's `Variable` (or `Tensor` after v0.4).
+this gradient, or we can add it to the current gradient, just like PyTorch's `Variable` (or `Tensor` after v0.4).

-And now, we need to define how to backward evaluation a `CachedNode`:
+And now, we need to define how to backward evaluate a `CachedNode`:

-1. we gather the gradients of inputs from a function called `gradient`
+1. We gather the gradients of inputs from a function called `gradient`
-2. we put each corresponding gradient to sub-node of current node and call their `backward`
+2. We put each corresponding gradient to sub-node of current node and call their `backward`

 ```julia
 function backward(node::CachedNode, f, grad)